GillianPerard/Kryptor/README.md

 ### Encrypt **with a private key**

-To encrypt a text with a private key.
+To encrypt a text with a private key (encoding: base64).

 ```sh
 Command: